iaaaan/iaaaan.github.io/_projects/into-the-okavango.markdown

 ---
 title:  "Into the Okavango"
 subtitle: "Can we make open science accessible beyond academia?
 Into the Okavango turns a field expedition in Botswana into an immersive online experience and a user-friendly API."
+description: "Partnering with ornithologist Dr. Steve Boyes, the Office for Creative Research developed a technology suite enabling the live collect, processing and visualization of thousands of data records from the field."

 category: into-the-okavango
 date:   "2016-12-02 14:54:00 -0500"
 year: 2014-2016